Hew Locke

 Locke has had several solo exhibitions in the UK and USA, and is regularly included in international exhibitions and Biennales.
 His works have been acquired by collections such as Pérez Art Museum Miami (PAMM), Florida, The Tate gallery, London and The Metropolitan Museum of Art, New York.
 In 2016, the National Portrait Gallery in London acquired a portrait of Locke by Nicholas Sinclair.
 In 2022, he became a member of The Royal Academy of Arts.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for services to art.
-In 2024, he was awarded an Honorary Doctorate by Edinburgh University.
+In 2024, he was awarded an Honorary Doctorate by Edinburgh University..
+In 2025 he was named Apollo Magazine's Artist of the Year.

 Background

 Born in Edinburgh, Scotland, in 1959, Locke is the eldest son of Guyanese sculptor Donald Locke (1930–2010) and British painter Leila Locke (née Chaplin) (1936–1992).
 He spent his formative years (1966 to 1980) in Georgetown, Guyana, before returning to the UK to study.
 He received a B.A.
 Fine Art degree in 1988 from Falmouth University, and an M.A. in Sculpture from the Royal College of Art, London, in 1994.
 In 1995 he married curator Indra Khanna.